phoefgen/udacity-catalog/README.md

 ## Installation

-This is a flask app, with a postgres back end.
-Installation is currently handled by vagrant.
+This is a flask app, with a sqlite3 database back end.
+Installation is currently handled by Vagrant.

+Clone the repo, switch to the Udacity assesment branch with:

+'git checkout Udacity-submission'
+change into the generated folder and then:
+'vagrant up'
+'vagrant ssh'

 ## API Reference